-Diabetes is the most common cause of vision loss and blindness for people younger than 65.
-All patients with a diagnosis of diabetes or pre-diabetes should have comprehensive well-vision and vision-medical exams annually by a doctor with expertise in diabetic eye care.
+Diabetes poses unique challenges when it comes to your vision.
+It is the most common-occurring cause of vision loss and blindness for people younger than 65.
+Patients diagnosed with diabetes or pre-diabetes should have comprehensive well-vision and vision-medical exams conducted annually by an eye doctor with experience in diabetic eye care.

-Drs.
-Ferguson and O’Neal have improved the lives of countless patients through specialized vision-medical exams, comprehensive treatment plans and by coordinating treatment with patients’ primary care physicians.
+Dunes Eye Consultants provides quality diabetic eye care in Dakota Dunes and surrounding areas.
+Our expertise has helped improve the quality of life for countless patients through vision-medical exams, comprehensive treatment plans, and coordinating treatment with patients’ primary care physicians.